Nanofus/novel.js/DOCUMENTATION.md

 ## Checkpoints

 By using the `saveCheckpoint` and `loadCheckpoint` commands in scenes or choices it is possible to "tag" scenes so that they can easily be returned to later.
-This is useful when, for example, creating a menu with a "continue novel" button.
+This is useful when, for example, creating a menu with a "continue reading" button.
 Both commands take a name for the checkpoint as a parameter.
-The checkpoint objects are saved to `data.novel.checkpoints`, so they are saved when the novel is saved.
+The checkpoint objects are saved to `data.novel.checkpoints`, so they are saved when the application state is saved.
 The objects have two values: `name`, which is the checkpoint's name used in the commands, and `scene`, the name of the scene it refers to.

 Checkpoints do not affect the player's items or other values.
 Use saving and loading to return those to a previous state.

 ## Saving

-Novel.js has currently two ways to allow the player to save and load their novel.
+Novel.js has currently two ways to allow the player to save and load their application state.
 This is controlled by the `settings.saveMode` value, which can be either `cookie` or `text`.
-Saving is done by clicking the "Save" and "Load" buttons in the novel window, or by using the `savenovel` and `loadnovel` commands.
+Saving is done by clicking the "Save" and "Load" buttons in the application window, or by using the `save` and `load` commands.
 The buttons can be hidden by setting `settings.showSaveButtons` to false.

-If the novel's name does not match the loaded data's novel name, an error is thrown and loading is cancelled.
-If the save version does not match the novel's version, a warning is thrown.
+If the application's name does not match the loaded data's application name, an error is thrown and loading is cancelled.
+If the save version does not match the application's version, a warning is thrown.

 ### Cookie

-The first way to save a novel is to use the browser's cookies.
-If you use this option, make sure you have the required legal notifications in your novel.
-The novel is saved as a cookie named `novelData`, and contains the `novel.json` file Base64 encoded.
+The first way to save a application is to use the browser's cookies.
+If you use this option, make sure you have the required legal notifications in your application.
+The application is saved as a cookie named `novelData`, and contains the `novelData.novel` data object as Base64 encoded JSON.
 The cookie has an expiration time of 365 days by default.
-There can currently be only a single saved novel.
-Note that cookies might not work when testing the novel on `localhost` in some browsers.
+There can currently be only a single saved application.
+Note that cookies might not work when testing the application on `localhost` in some browsers.

 ### Text

 The second way is to save the `novel.json` file as a Base64 encoded string, that is then shown to the player and prompted to be copied.
-The "Load" button then shows a text field that allows the player to paste in their saved novel data.
+The "Load" button then shows a text field that allows the player to paste in their saved application data.